Ben Henshall: National team

 In February 2023, Henshall joined the Australian Boomers as a training player ahead of two FIBA World Cup qualifiers.
 He re-joined the Boomers as a member of the 12-man squad twelve months later.

 In November 2024, Henshall joined the Boomers for the 2025 FIBA Asia Cup qualifiers.
 In July 2025, he was named in the Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia.
 In six games at the 2025 FIBA Asia Cup, he averaged 3.2 points and 1.8 rebounds per game.

+In June 2026, Henshall was named in the Boomers squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers in Perth in July.
+He later withdrew from the team.

 Personal life

 Henshall is the son of Mark and Joanne.